 Highlight: Admiring the colorful blooms in her garden, there were an endless array of colors

 Surprise: The silence.
 No need to say anything else

 Favorite: The family kitchen where Elena holds her cooking classes, just so perfectly Tuscan

 The colors of the countryside

 Without a doubt, the colorful blooms that abound around the property are whimsical and lend a sense of romance to the borgo.
 She proudly showed off the delilah this year, which came in full and in several rich colors.
-I can easily see myself sipping a cup of tea while in a kaleidoscope of colors, butterflies and the gentle hum of the bees as they work their way around the blooms.
+I can easily see myself sipping a cup of tea amidst the kaleidoscope of colors, butterflies and the gentle hum of the bees as they work their way around the blooms.

-A trip into Elena’s special little world at Borgo Argenina will delight you with the colors, the flavors and the views of Tuscany - probably as you will never see them again.
+A trip into Elena’s special little world at Borgo Argenina will delight you with the colors, flavors and views of Tuscany, likely as you will never see them again.
 They are bright and vivacious, they are memorable and endearing.
-They are most definitely those of Tuscany - and, in particular, Chianti near Siena.
+They are most definitely those of Tuscany and, in particular, of the Chianti area closest to Siena.

 This is a Sponsored Article but reflects the honest opinion and experience of the author.
 More details »